NETWAYS/icinga-installer/doc/02-Scenarios.md

 ## Workers (aka Satellites)

 The configuration of a connection on the server is described above.
-On the worker itself then do the following:
+Then do the following on the worker itself:

 ```bash
 $ icinga-installer -S worker --ca-server 192.168.1.32 --zone dmz --parent-endpoints ubuntu22.icinga.installer:host:192.168.1.32